pcasteran/terraform-graph-beautifier/README.md

 ### HTML output templating
 The command uses Go [templates](https://golang.org/pkg/text/template/) to create the HTML output.
-The following annotations will be replaced during output generation:
+The following annotations will be replaced during the output generation:
 - **{{.PageTitle}}** : will be replaced by the graph name (see `--graph-name` parameter).
 - **{{.GraphElementsJSON}}** : will be replaced by the graph elements JSON object.